OPENGYM

 "With this presentation, you all would pass the product manager interview at Google.” -Scott Bluman, PM at Google

-This project is launched as of February 2025.
-We have a 95% data accuracy level and had over 80 users during our launch.
+A few days after launching, we tested are data and found a 95% data accuracy level and had over 80 users during our launch.

-Check it out here! ↴ Note that you need a CMU email to login!
+Check it out here! ↴

 https://cmuopengym.com/